sna-ses/web2/content/authors/ppadilla/_index.md

 user_groups:
   - Researchers
 ---

-Patricio Padilla is sociologist, Doctor in Sociology.
+Patricio Padilla is sociologist, PhD in Sociology.
 Professional at the Institute of Local and Regional Development, Universidad de La Frontera (UFRO, Chile).
-Professor at the Universidad de La Frontera in the School of Sociology, Doctorate in Social Sciences and Doctorate in Communication.
+Professor at the Universidad de La Frontera in the School of Sociology, PhD in Social Sciences and PhD in Communication.
 His main areas of interest include: sociology of sciences, sociology of development and technology transfer.